pluralsight/guides/the-angular-js-mvc-implementation/article.md

 #### Where are we?
 In this article the MVC model as implemented by AngularJS was covered to provide the foundation for future articles.
 Those articles will go into depth on models, views and controllers to provide more detail on each item in isolation and the capabilities and requirements of each.

+Learn more about the author of this tutorial: [Matt Milner](https://www.pluralsight.com/authors/matt-milner)